Updated June 2024

 This question tests the ability to create dialogue, hold others accountable, and shows great future leadership qualities.

-If you don’t have a story to relate to, don’t stress, you likely won’t be penalized for not having an answer for this one – not everyone has experience raising tense issues with those in higher management.
+If you don’t have a story for this question, don’t stress.
+You likely won’t be penalized for not having an answer for this one – not everyone has experience raising tense issues with those in higher management.
 However, if you do have a story to tell for this question, it could help you stand out from the crowd.
 Candidates who are bold enough to ask those tough questions are invaluable to any company or organization.

 If you haven’t noticed a trend yet, here’s a hint: all these questions concern real-life scenarios most people experience in their careers at one time or another.